Anglo-Irish Treaty: Negotiations

+British threat of war

-Michael Collins later claimed that at the last minute Lloyd George threatened the Irish delegates with a renewal of "terrible and immediate war" if the Treaty was not signed at once.
-This was not specifically called "a threat" in an Irish memorandum about the close of negotiations.
+Michael Collins later said that at the last minute Lloyd George threatened the Irish delegates with a renewal of "terrible and immediate war" if the Treaty was not signed at once.
 Barton noted that:

+George Gavan Duffy (a member of the Irish delegation) described the pressure placed on them to sign the treaty:

+Several months after the signing of the treaty (16 February 1922) Winston Churchill spoke in the British Parliament on the consequences the Irish delegation refusing to sign the treaty:

+Irish leadership divided

 Éamon de Valera called a cabinet meeting to discuss the treaty on 8 December, where he came out against the treaty as signed.
 The cabinet decided by four votes to three to recommend the treaty to the Dáil on 14 December.

-The contents of the treaty divided the Irish Republic's leadership, with the President of the Republic, Éamon de Valera, leading the anti-treaty minority.
+The contents of the treaty divided the Irish Republic's leadership, with de Valera leading the anti-treaty minority.
 The Treaty Debates were difficult but also comprised a wider and robust stock-taking of the position by the contending parties.
 Their differing views of the past and their hopes for the future were made public.
 The focus had to be on the constitutional options, but little mention was made of the economy, nor of how life would now be improved for the majority of the population.
 Though Sinn Féin had also campaigned to preserve the Irish language, very little use was made of it in the debates.
 Some of the female TDs were notably in favour of continuing the war until a 32-county state was established.
 Much mention was made of "700 years" of British occupation.
 Personal bitterness developed; Arthur Griffith said of Erskine Childers: "I will not reply to any damned Englishman in this Assembly", and Cathal Brugha reminded everyone that the position of Michael Collins in the IRA was technically inferior to his.

 The main dispute was centred on the status as a dominion (as represented by the Oath of Allegiance and Fidelity) rather than as an independent republic, but the Partition of Ireland was a significant matter for dissent.
 Ulstermen like Seán MacEntee spoke strongly against the partition clause.
 The Dáil voted to approve the treaty but the objectors refused to accept it, leading eventually to the Irish Civil War.
 MacEntee was among their leaders.